 In Durban, most of our accommodation is tailored towards golfers and located outside of the city centre, along the coast.
 If you would prefer to be based in the city we have plenty of other hotels to recommend.
 Facilities at all the hotels we feature also cater for non-golfers with beach clubs, spas, tennis courts and local excursions.
 Food in the area is of an exceptionally high standard with some of the best and freshest seafood to be found in South Africa.

 Cleopatra’s Mountain Farmhouse is famed for its gourmet food and stunning mountain scenery.
 It sits in the southern region of the Drakensberg Mountains and offers trout fishing, hiking and riding nearby.

 Fugitive’s Drift offers one of the best Anglo-Zulu Battlefields experience in South Africa.
 A wealth of memorabilia, excellent historians and superb hospitality make this a must-visit for anyone with an interest in the history of the region.

 Hartford House Hotel

-A stately manor house surrounded by indigenous coastal forest is the tranquil setting of this golf estate, hotel and health spa.
+A stately manor house surrounded by indigenous coastal forest is the tranquil setting of this golf estate, elegant hotel and health spa.
 Selborne Hotel is situated close to the warm Indian Ocean and just south of the city of Durban.